himanshu0066/Stopwatch/README.md

-# Stopwatch
+Stopwatch
-Simple web based stopwatch
+It is a simple stopwatch made using HTML, CSS and javascript